-- The Driver name must be unique.
+- Select the desired driver and name it in the Driver name input field.
+This input field corresponds to the Identification property.
+The name of the selected driver is automatically inserted into this input field by default.
+The following is applicable for the Driver name: - The Driver name must be unique.
 If a driver is used more than once in a project, a new name has to be given each time.
 This is evaluated by clicking on the OK button.
-If the driver is already present in the project, - The Driver name is part of the file name.
+If the driver is already present in the project, this is shown with a warning dialog. - The Driver name is part of the file name.
 Therefore it may only contain characters which are supported by the operating system.
-Invalid characters are replaced by an underscore (\). - Attention: This name cannot be changed later on. - 4.
-Confirm the dialog by clicking on the OK button.
+Invalid characters are replaced by an underscore (\). - Attention: This name cannot be changed later on. - Confirm the dialog by clicking on the OK button.
 The configuration dialog for the selected driver is opened.